 You’ve just come off a long fundraising season and the lethargy of the holidays still lingers.
-You want to get the New Year started on the right foot but your staff needs a serious recharge and you’re not sure how to get them motivated again.
-We understand because we are in the same boat!
+You want to start the new year on the right foot but your staff needs a serious recharge and you’re not sure how to get them motivated again.
+We understand, because we've found ourselves in the same boat in the past.
+Here's some ways to conquer the post-holiday blues with ideas that will energize your staff.

 Use New Year’s Resolutions